You want smart political talk without the meltdowns?

 But we know these groups are basically agents of Iran.

-The only way to keep that from happening, the only way to keep these groups from opening a front, and not just targeting us in Iraq and in Syria, but potentially U.S. troops in Kuwait, U.S. troops stationed in Jordan and other parts of the region, is for there to be deterrence.
+The only way to keep that from happening, the only way to keep these groups from opening a front and not just targeting us in Iraq and in Syria, but potentially U.S. troops in Kuwait, U.S. troops stationed in Jordan and other parts of the region, is for there to be deterrence.

-Iran needs to know if we if these guys attack America, America's gonna hit Iran, and so we don't want that to happen.
+Iran needs to know if these guys attack America, America is going to hit Iran.

 They don't believe it.